cfpb/design-system/docs/pages/setting-the-foundation.md

   Bias is the tendency to allow personal opinions and past experiences to influence one’s judgment.
-Many of these biases may be unconscious, but they are none the less damaging to others.
+Many of these biases may be unconscious, but they are nonetheless damaging to others.
 They are often based on false stereotypes about a particular group.
 It’s part of the human condition to rely on these cognitive shortcuts and to assume others think like us or have similar values, opinions, and beliefs.\

   Bias can skew our research and design activities, whether in our choice of